MrNeRF/gaussian-splatting-cuda/README.md

 ./SIBR_viewers/install/bin/SIBR_gaussianViewer_app -m output
 ```

+## libtorch
+Initially, I utilized libtorch to simplify the development process.
+Once the implementation is stable with libtorch, I will begin replacing torch elements with my custom CUDA implementation.
 ## MISC
 Here is random collection of things that have to be described in README later on
 - Needed for simple-knn: